gndrmnn/nodepool/doc/source/configuration.rst

     of availability zones, supply a list of availability zone names in this setting.

-    Nodepool chooses an availability zone from the list at random when creating nodes but ensures that all nodes for a given request are placed in the same availability zone.
+    Nodepool chooses an availability zone from the list at random when creating nodes.
+Unless `sticky-availability-zone` is set to False, it will ensure that all nodes for a given request are placed in the same availability zone.

+  ``sticky-availability-zone`` (bool)
+    Set this to False to allow requests to be satisfied with ready nodes from different availability zones.
+The default value is True.

   ``networks`` (list)
     Specify custom Neutron networks that get attached to each